Transparent conducting film: Theory

 Here "O" in the subscripts indicates that both the initially bonded oxygen and the vacancy that is produced lie on an oxygen lattice site, while the superscripts on the oxygen and vacancy indicate charge.
 Thus to enhance their electrical properties, ITO films and other transparent conducting oxides are grown in reducing environments, which encourage oxygen vacancy formation.

 Dopant ionization within the oxide occurs in the same way as in other semiconductor crystals.
 Shallow donors near the conduction band (n-type) allow electrons to be thermally excited into the conduction band, while acceptors near the valence band (p-type) allow electrons to jump from the valence band to the acceptor level, populating the valence band with holes.
-It is important to note that carrier scattering in these oxides arises primarily from ionized impurity scattering at high dopant levels (>1 at%).
+Carrier scattering in these oxides arises primarily from ionized impurity scattering at high dopant levels (>1 at%).
 Charged impurity ions and point defects have scattering cross-sections that are much greater than their neutral counterparts.
 Increasing the scattering decreases the mean-free path of the carriers in the oxide, which leads to low electron mobility and a high resistivity.
 These materials can be modeled reasonably well by the free electron model assuming a parabolic conduction band and doping levels above the Mott Criterion.
 This criterion states that an insulator such as an oxide can experience a composition-induced transition to a metallic state given a minimum doping concentration n_{c}, determined by: